 We are very grateful for the outstanding efforts of the officers, crews, and shore support of R/V Oceanus, R/V Endeavor, and R/V Tioga, as well as the hard work of all those who participated in the seagoing science teams.
-Additional observations in 2008 were contributed by the Massachusetts Water Resources Authority and the Center for Coastal Studies.
 Olga Kosnyrev, Valery Kosnyrev, and Keston Smith assisted in data analysis and figure preparation.
-Jim Manning provided the drifter track illustrating the advective connection between the western Gulf of Maine and Georges Bank (Fig. 8).
-Discussion with Julianne Nassif was beneficial in recounting the prior history of toxicity and plankton sampling on Georges
+Jim Manning provided the drifter track illustrating the advective connection between the western Gulf of Maine and Georges Bank (Figure 8).
+Discussion with Julianne Nassif was beneficial in recounting the prior history of toxicity and plankton sampling on Georges Bank.
+Hydrographic data presented in Appendix B were collected by the National Oceanic Atmospheric Administration's Northeast Fisheries

-Bank.
-Hydrographic data presented in Appendix B were collected by the National Oceanic Atmospheric Administration's Northeast Fisheries Science Center as part of an ongoing mission to monitor and assess the Northeast Continental Shelf ecosystem.
-We appreciate financial support of the National Oceanic Atmospheric Administration (Grant NA06NOS4780245 for the Gulf of Maine Toxicity (GOMTOX) program) and the Woods Hole Center for Oceans and Human Health through National Science Foundation Grants OCE-0430724 and OCE-0911031 and National Institute of Environmental Health Sciences Grant 1P50-ES01274201.
-This is the Ecology and Oceanography of Harmful Algal Blooms Program contribution number 730.
+Science Center as part of an ongoing mission to monitor and assess the Northeast Continental and the Woods Hole Center for Oceans and Human Health through National Science Foundation grants OCE-0430724 and OCE-0911031 and National Institute of Environmental Health